-With electronics and technology dominating communications, students in Journalism, Media & Professional Writing don't go to college looking for careers in just print media.
+With electronics and technology dominating communications, students in Journalism, Media and Professional Writing don't go to college looking for careers in just print media.
 The program at NCC focuses on newspaper, magazine, television, radio, and the Web, as well as photography, multimedia production and business communications.
 These are the skills that editors and executives want for the 21st century.

 Students of the program also become critically aware of the diverse functions of the media - entertainment, information, propaganda, ideology - and how they affect society and culture.
 Students in this major are required to participate in the college newspaper, The Commuter.
 Opportunities arise during the semester to engage in discussions with reporters and bloggers both inside and outside the news media.
-These events, usually held in a community room open to everyone, are sponsored by the Journalism, Media & Professional Writing program or The Commuter.
+These events, usually held in a community room open to everyone, are sponsored by the Journalism, Media and Professional Writing program or The Commuter.

 Take the Next Step

 Your Career in Journalism, Media and Professional Writing

 Many types of professional communicators exist, from the local beat newspaper reporter to the corporate communications specialist, the magazine feature writer to the college relations officer -- and beyond.
 It is difficult to pin down the daily routine of an average professional writer.
 All gather information and review data to collect and report information and its implications.
 In this digital age, many writing professionals are finding work in online content both in journalism and the business sector.

 An NCC associate degree in journalism gives you the background knowledge to pursue entry-level work or to further your studies as a journalist.
 The program is open to high school graduates with strong writing skills and an avid interest in current events.